 Men and women suffer strokes in nearly equal numbers but younger and older women have slightly more strokes than men of those ages, and middle-aged men have more strokes than middle-aged women.

-Stroke is by far the most frightening of illnesses.
 Unlike Alzheimer’s, where you would not recall any other way of being, if you suffer a stroke you would know the alteration in your brain and be aware of your diminished capabilities.
 You have a stroke and you either die or survive with a disability, perhaps lingering for years without being able to take care of yourself in the smallest way.
 It is the unpredictable outcome that is so frightening.

 Your risk?
 One in five.

 There are many different types of strokes.
 Many different results of damage.
 A spontaneous hemorrhage into the head is caused by either the rupture of small arteries deep within the brain or by the rupture an “aneurysm”, a saclike dilatation caused by weakness of a portion of an artery wall.
 These strokes occur without warning, usually causing the most damage, and carry the greatest risk of death.
 My mother died this way.

 If you experience a hemorrhage caused by the rupture of small blood vessels, it is most often related to long-standing high blood pressure.
 Usually this occurs in people over 50.
 More rare and more dramatic than hypertensive hemorrhage is the rupture of aneurysms in the brain.
 Aneurysms are unpredictable, bringing death to more than half of their victims.
 These can occur at any age.
 My mother was under 50 years old.